llvm-doe-org/llvm-project/README.md

 `clang/README-OpenACC-status.md` also provides a full list of OpenACC-related command-line options and cross-references to related status and design documentation.

+## Linking

+When compiling an OpenACC application with the Clacc compiler, you must link an OpenMP runtime library.
+Currently, we have only tested with Clacc's version of LLVM's OpenMP runtime library.
+Moreover, some OpenACC features as compiled by Clacc depend on OpenMP extensions implemented there.

+If an OpenACC application uses the OpenACC Runtime Library API, or if you wish to profile an OpenACC application using an OpenACC profiling library depending on the OpenACC Profiling Interface, you must also link Clacc's `libacc2omp.so` and `libacc2omp-proxy.so` with your application.
+These libraries serve as a wrapper around LLVM's OpenMP runtime and are installed in the same directories as Clacc's version of LLVM's OpenMP runtime, `libomp.so`.

+Normally, the `-fopenacc` option to `clang` triggers linking of all such required libraries automatically.
+However, if you are linking with a separate command, or if you are using Clacc's source-to-source mode followed by OpenMP compilation, you must specify linking of the required libraries.

 ## Documentation